Center for Methodology, Evaluation, and Applied Statistics for University Research and Education (C-MEASURE)

 Current C-MEASURE projects are listed below.
 Questions regarding these projects or the role of C-MEASURE in these projects should be sent to our director at james.houston@mtsu.edu.

-Funding status: Paid
+Funding status: Pending

 Transforming Alzheimers Detection and Care with Advanced Machine Learning